Andrea Aguilera (Ecuadorian model)

-Andrea Victoria Aguilera Paredes is an Ecuadorian model and beauty queen who was crowned Miss Supranational 2023 on July 14, 2023.
+Andrea Victoria Aguilera Paredes is an Ecuadorian beauty pageant titleholder who won Miss Supranational 2023 on July 14, 2023.
 She is the first Ecuadorian to have won Miss Supranational.

-She was previously crowned Miss Grand Ecuador 2021, and represented Ecuador at Miss Grand International 2021 where she was named the first runner-up.
+She had previously won Miss Grand Ecuador 2021, and represented Ecuador at Miss Grand International 2021 and was the first runner-up.

 Early life and education

 Aguilera was born in Ventanas, Ecuador.

-Aguilera represented her province in several beauty pageants in her country.
+Aguilera represented her province at several pageants in her country.
 She was studying medicine at the University of Guayaquil in 2021, but paused to compete for Miss Grand International 2021.
-After the pageant, Aguilera joined the sixth season of the reality show Soy el Mejor 2022, but left after two appearances, due to three judges making derogatory remarks about her participation in Miss Grand International.
+After the pageant, Aguilera joined the sixth season of the reality show Soy el Mejor 2022, but left after two episodes, after three judges made derogatory remarks about her participation at Miss Grand International.
 In 2022, Aguilera resumed her studies, pursuing a bachelor's degree in International Business at the UEES.

 Pageantry

 Reina de Los Rios 2019

-Aguilera began her pageantry career when she won the Reina de Los Rios.
-Aguilera joined on September 16 where she was announced as contestant.
-On September 27, 2019, Aguilera won the provincial pageant.

-Miss Earth Ecuador 2019

-Before competing at the Reina de Los Rios.
-Aguilera joined the national pageant for Miss Earth, where she finished as Miss Earth Ecuador – Fire (third runner-up), in the finals gala.

-Concurso Nacional de Belleza Ecuador 2020

-In December 2019, Aguilera won Miss New Model Maganize 2020, and was sent to the national contest, CNB Ecuador.
-In February 2020, she was announced as one of 20 delegates to compete for the title of CNB Ecuador 2020.
-After Aguilera withdrew from the competition due to the COVID-19 pandemic, she had the opportunity to return in the next edition automatically.
+Aguilera's first pageant was the provincial pageant, Reina de Los Rios, which she won on September 27, 2019.

 Miss Grand Ecuador 2021

-On June 26, 2021, she represented Los Rios at Miss Grand Ecuador 2021 on TC Televisión in Guayaquil, Ecuador and won, beating the five other candidates.
+On June 26, 2021, she represented Los Rios and won Miss Grand Ecuador 2021 on TC Televisión in Guayaquil, Ecuador, against five other candidates.

 Miss Grand International 2021

-Aguilera represented Ecuador at Miss Grand International 2021 on December 4, and finished as the 1st runner-up.
+Aguilera represented Ecuador at Miss Grand International 2021 on December 4, and finished as the first runner-up.